Why is emotional resilience important to your success?

 Getting involved in the network marketing industry is a great option because income is tied almost exclusively to two factors.

-First, the amount of action you take.
+Factor #1: The amount of action you take.

-Secondly, your resiliency.
+Factor #2: Your resiliency.
 Do you continue to take action or do you cave to the haters.

 In addition, as you focus on resiliency, you’ll find that the more resilient you become, the more action you take.